 The only way we can navigate this overwhelming, multi-dimensional world is through paying exquisite attention to the rhythmic whispers of our heart.
 And to trust that, contrary to what we’ve been taught and to what it might seem sometimes, it will not lead us astray.

-What I know for sure is that everything I am, do and give today comes out of that decision to follow my heart.
+What I know for sure is that everything I am, do and give today comes out of the decision to follow my heart.
 However frivolous and selfish that path has seemed at times, it has led me – and keeps leading me – to an always deepening desire to be of true service.
 To do good, not just do what’s “right”.

 I’m here to give what is in my heart to give.
 And through my gift I can help you find your own unique place in this world, from which you in turn can share your best contribution.
 And so we continue to give, one human being to the next, in eternity.
 (Amen.)